 As the city’s largest high school research competition, the New York City Science and Engineering Fair (NYCSEF) hosts several hundred high school students from all five boroughs of New York City each year.
 Students present their research projects to expert judges and compete for a variety of prizes, and advancement to the Intel International Science and Engineering Fair.
+NYCSEF is an exceptional educational opportunity for students to engage in the research process, share their research with peers and scientists from around the city.
 NYCSEF is sponsored by the New York City Department of Education (NYCDOE) and the City University of New York (CUNY) / Office of Academic Affairs.

 When and Where

-This year’s Preliminary Round hosted 474 projects presented by more than 600 students from all over the five boroughs.
-Judges included science educators and professionals in the science and engineering fields from the city’s foremost research institutions, top universities and the business sector.
+Last year’s Preliminary Round hosted 427 projects presented by 502 students from all over the five boroughs.
+Judges included science educators and professionals in the science and engineering fields from the city’s foremost research institutions, top universities, and the business sector.

-Projects scoring in the top 25% of their categories were invited to compete in the Finals Round and judged by experts in the 14 science and engineering fields.
-Seventeen students (representing 15 projects) were selected to advance and represent New York City in May at the 2014 Intel International Science and Engineering Fair (ISEF) in Los Angeles, California.
+Projects scoring in the top 25% -30% of their categories advanced to compete in the Finals Round and are judged by experts in the 13 science and engineering fields.
+Last year’s Team NYC was made up of 14 projects were selected to advance and represent New York City in May at the 2017 Intel International Science and Engineering Fair (ISEF) in Los Angles, CA.

 Why you should be involved

 Science fairs are gateways to a life-long fascination with science and with learning.
 Ask any scientist, engineer, or doctor about their science fair project and they invariably wax nostalgic and then explain how that event changed the course of their lives – regardless of whether it was a winning or losing endeavor.

 Science fairs put into practice the very skills that form successful academic and professional careers.
 It’s so much more than just a showcase of science experiments.